Alexis-Georganopoulos/Alexis-Georganopoulos/README.md

 # Welcome to my Github!

-Im a Roboticist specialising in all things ML, Data Science, and Mechatronics.
+Im a Roboticist specialising in all things Robotics, ML, and Mechatronics.
 Check out my repos 🙂

 Currently expanding my skillset, always looking for great learning opportunities.
 Some of my favourites include: